Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

-\item[Online social networks] represent ties between \marginnote{\texttt{Social}} persons in online social networking platforms.
+\item[Online social networks] represent ties between \marginpar{\texttt{Social}} persons in online social networking platforms.
 Certain social networks allow negative edges, which denote enmity, distrust or dislike.
-Examples are Facebook friendships (\href{http://konect.uni-koblenz.de/networks/facebook-sg}{\textsf{FSG}}), the Twitter follower relationship (\href{http://konect.uni-koblenz.de/networks/twitter_mpi}{\textsf{TF}}), and friends and foes on Slashdot (\href{http://konect.uni-koblenz.de/networks/slashdot-zoo}{\textsf{SZ}}).
-Note that some social networks can be argued to be rating networks, for instance the user--user rating network of a dating site (\href{http://konect.uni-koblenz.de/networks/libimseti}{\textsf{LI}}).
-These networks are all included in the Social category.
+Examples are Facebook friendships (\href{http://konect.cc/networks/facebook-wosn-links/}{\textsf{Ol}}), the Twitter follower relationship (\href{http://konect.cc/networks/twitter_mpi/}{\textsf{TF}}), and friends and foes on Slashdot (\href{http://konect.cc/networks/slashdot-zoo/}{\textsf{SZ}}).
+Note that some social networks can be argued to be rating networks, for instance the user--user rating network of a dating site (\href{http://konect.cc/networks/libimseti/}{\textsf{LI}}).
+These networks are all included in the \textsf{Social} category.
+Online social networks may be undirected (such as on Facebook), or directed (such as on Twitter).
+For historical reasons, the internal name of this category is \textsf{Social}, even though it includes only online social networks.

-\item[Software networks] are networks of interacting software \marginnote{\texttt{Software}} component.
+\item[Software networks] are networks of interacting software \marginpar{\texttt{Software}} component.
 Node can be software packages connected by their dependencies, source files connected by includes, and classes connected by imports.

 \item[Text networks] consist of text documents containing words.
-They \marginnote{\texttt{Text}} are bipartite and their nodes are documents and words.
+They \marginpar{\texttt{Text}} are bipartite and their nodes are documents and words.
 Each edge represents the occurrence of a word in a document.
-Document types are for instance newspaper articles (\href{http://konect.uni-koblenz.de/networks/gottron-trec}{\textsf{TR}}) and Wikipedia articles (\href{http://konect.uni-koblenz.de/networks/gottron-excellent}{\textsf{EX}}).
+Document types are for instance newspaper articles (\href{http://konect.cc/networks/gottron-trec/}{\textsf{TR}}) and Wikipedia articles (\href{http://konect.cc/networks/gottron-excellent/}{\textsf{EX}}).

-\item[Trophic networks] consist of biological species connected by edges denotes \marginnote{\texttt{Trophic}} which pairs of species are subject to carbon exchange, i.e., which species eats which.
-The term \emph{food chain} describes such relation ships, but note that in the general case, a trophic network is not a chain, i.e., it is not linear.
+\item[Trophic networks] consist of biological \marginpar{\texttt{Trophic}} species connected by edges denoting which pairs of species are subject to exchange of substances such as carbon or nitrogen.
+In simple cases, these networks can be described as ``who eats whom'', but the category also includes the exchanges of more specific chemical species.
+The term \emph{food chain} may describe such relationships, but note that in the general case, a trophic network is not a chain, i.e., it is not linear.
 Trophic networks are directed.
+Nodes may be individual species, may may also be broader or narrower classes of organisms.

 \end{description}

 Note that the category system of KONECT is in flux.
 As networks are added to the collection, large categories are split into smaller ones.